zoffixznet/perl6.party/post/Perl-6-Hands-On-Workshop--Weatherapp--Part-3.md

 The last segment of the test uses a bunch of [`cmp-ok`](https://docs.perl6.org/language/testing#By_arbitrary_comparison) tests to check the sanity of the range of the returned values.
-Since we don't know what the weather is like on the day we're running a test, we can't check for the exact values.
+Since we don't know what the weather is like on the day we're running the test, we can't check for the exact values.
 I've consulted with the [list of weather records](https://en.wikipedia.org/wiki/List_of_weather_records) to get an idea for the range of the values we're expecting.